aczid/ru_crypto_engineering/README.md

 128-bit keys
 ------------
-Support for 128-bit keys can be enabled by uncommenting the **PRESENT_128** define statement at no extra cost.
+Support for (stronger) 128-bit keys can be enabled by uncommenting the **PRESENT_128** define statement at no extra cost.

 Key zeroisation
 ---------------
-Zeroisation of the key in SRAM can be enabled by uncommenting the **ZERO_KEY** define statement at a cost of 2 extra bytes.
+As a countermeasure (but not any actual guarantee) against data remanence in SRAM, zeroisation of the key can be enabled by uncommenting the **ZERO_KEY** define statement at a cost of 2 extra bytes.

 Speed optimizations